HL7/US-Core/input/pagecontent/general-guidance.md

 * Clients MAY request language/locale using the http [`Accept-Language`] header.
 * Servers **SHOULD** make reasonable efforts to translate what can be safely translated.
 * Servers **SHOULD** populate the Resource's `language` element with a code that is based on the underlying language of record, *not* the requested language.
-    * Using the <http://hl7.org/fhir/StructureDefinition/language> extension when the language of a display, etc, is known to be different from the stated (or inferred) language.
+    * Using the [Human Language] Extension when the language of a display, etc, is known to be different from the stated (or inferred) language.

       Example
       ~~~